 The searchlights in this photo aren’t intended for the use of the crews running the lights.
 Their purpose is helping the anti-aircraft gunners spot incoming bombers.
 And the anti-aircraft gunners aren’t located at the lights.

 Since the British owned it, it meant no Italian/German planes or boats could get through.
-Since the Axis were in control of the North Africa and they wanted to secure their holdings, Gibraltar seemed like an easy point of bombing and attacks to destroy its fighting power.
-Which is why they have so many lights and anti-aircraft guns on the rock, to try to deter and eliminate any would-be attackers.
+Since the Axis was in control of North Africa and they wanted to secure their holdings, Gibraltar seemed like an easy point of bombing and attacks to destroy its fighting power.
+This is why they have so many lights and anti-aircraft guns on the rock, to try to deter and eliminate any would-be attackers.

 Searchlights were used extensively in defense against nighttime bomber raids during the Second World War.
 Controlled by sound locators and radars, searchlights could track bombers, indicating targets to anti-aircraft guns and night fighters and dazzling crews.
 Searchlights were occasionally used tactically in ground battles.